forfudan/MojoMiji/src/docs/move/examples.md

 # Convert Python code into Mojo

 In this chapter, we will look at some simple examples of Python and Mojo code.
+It covers the basic syntax, data types, functions, structs, control flows, error handling, and some common idioms in both languages.
 The goal is to help you have a image of how Mojo looks like and how it is similar to or different from Python.

 [[toc]]